1 9 6 7 – 1 9 7 0 (USA)

 After this epiphany, Peter decided to use his powers almost solely to make the city safe for its citizens.
 He developed a “web fluid”, capable of immobilising any target, which also provided him with a brilliant mode of transportation.

-Shooting the fluid from devices on his wrist, he was able to swing around the city uninterrupted and toll-free.
+Shooting the fluid from devices on his wrist, he could swing around the city uninterrupted and toll-free.

 Unlike many superheroes before him, Spider-Man was not loved by all.
 Daily Bugle editor J. Jonah Jameson frequently criticised him for his anonymous vigilantism, often printing scathing editorials demanding that the hero reveal his secret identity.